jassskalkat/zookeeper/README.md

 # zookeeper
-This shortcode is a user-friendly program ready for the zoo staff to look after its denizens without having to be restarted.
+This shortcode is a user-friendly program ready for the zoo staff to look after its denizens without restarting it.
 The software understands the habitat numbers, shows the animals, monitors their status, and works continuously.